matteobusi/LIS22-materials/README.md

 ## Solving some problems

-1. On my machine the script `omsp430_config.sh` in the `core/sim/rtl_sim/bin` folder causes problems, which are solved by deleting the first line (tested also on a fresh Ubuntu 20.04LTS and there it works);
+1. On my machine the script `omsp430_config.sh` in the `core/sim/rtl_sim/bin` folder causes problems, which are solved by changing the first line to `#include "pmem.h"`  (tested also on a fresh Ubuntu 20.04LTS and there it works);

-2. Write me for other problems :)
+2. Something else?